slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Putt’s Law: "Technology is dominated by two types of people, those who understand what they do not manage and those who manage what they do not understand."
 -->

+> *'No matter how plain a woman may be, if truth and honesty are written across her face, she will be beautiful.' -- Eleanor Roosevelt*

+Trust, style, nice to my family, ambitious and adventurous, must like burritos and road trips.